 • explains how we may contact you and how you can contact us.

-We collect personal information including but not limited to your first name, surname, email address (both personal and business), telephone number, residential address, job title, company name, financial information, job function, location, sector, CV, identification documents, evidence of right to work (RTW), educational records, work history, next of kin and emergency contact details, references and links to your professional profiles available in the public domain and on social media, such as LinkedIn and corporate websites.
+We collect personal information, including but not limited, to your first name, surname, email address (both personal and business), telephone number, residential address, job title, company name, financial information, job function, location, sector, CV, identification documents, evidence of right to work (RTW), educational records, work history, next of kin and emergency contact details and references.

 The following are the different sources we may collect personal data about you from:

 Directly from you.
-This is information you provide whether applying for a training course, searching for a new opportunity, during the different recruitment stages or at a recruitment or networking event.
+This is information you provide to us whether applying for a training course, searching for a new opportunity, during the different recruitment stages or at a recruitment or networking event.
 This may be by telephone, email or in person.
-Through publicly available sources.
-We use the following public sources:
+Some of the sources we may use are:

 Social media and networking sites, including LinkedIn

 Job Boards that you have registered your details on.

 We will use your data so that we can provide our services to you, including:

 To match your skills, experience and education with a potential employer or client or current job opportunities.

 To provide more detailed information to a client, should you be chosen by the client to go through to the next stage.